vladimirlojanica/ideas/README.md

 THEN the text should be cleared
 ```

 This acceptance criteria follows the convention for `WHEN` and `THEN` in BDD style.
-Developers or testers may write automated tests with BDD tools and copy these strings into sourcecode.
+Developers or testers may write automated tests with BDD tools and copy these strings into source code.
 This is introducing a gap between where the ACs are defined and the place where they are tested.
-Ideally the testing should occur against the story and the AC from the story is the souce of truth.
+Ideally the testing should occur against the story and the AC from the story is the source of truth.
 The following has taken the AC from the control of non-developers through copying AC into code:

 ```
 var ac = {